apollo

 Kidney

-TOPIRAMATE should be used with caution in patients with kidney disease as the dosage needs to be reduced in patients dealing with kidney disease.
+Topiramate should be used with caution in patients with kidney disease, as the dosage may need to be adjusted in patients with kidney impairment.

 • Safety Warning